arc06e/SocialClubApp/README.md

 ## Description

 Welcome to the ClubHouse!
-I built this MVC ASP.NET Core app in .NET 6 in order to better acquiant myself with ASP.NET Core's Identity Framework.
+I built this MVC ASP.NET Core app in .NET 6 in order to better acquaint myself with ASP.NET Core's Identity Framework.
 It is a web app that allows users to create and manage social clubs and events in their devoted to their shared interests.
 Through designing and building this app, I was able to learn about key features of the Identity Framework--such as authentication and authorization--and the ways in which you can restrict user access to parts of the app through assigning roles and claims in order to create a more secure app.

 ## Current Features
 * Seeds database with sample data to demonstrate app's key features.